Reed Cricket Club – A Brief History

 By the early 70’s Neil Marsh, John Raven, Howard Marshall and Mike Taylor were the principal influences within the club’s administration.
 Neil Marsh negotiated the excellent deal with the council to purchase the land for the pavilion, the funding of which was not just from the sponsored bike ride, but also included successful applications prepared by Howard Marshall to the National Playing Fields Association and the Lords Taverners.

 Since that time there have been many people involved with the management of the club, and a good proportion have been non-playing members.
 Keith Collins not only umpired for over 30 years, he has served on the bar committee.
-Joe Dunn, Jonathan Fynn, Peter McMeekin, Graham and Bethan Smith, Cilla Robertson, Scott Rouse, Roger Falk and Dennis Easley, all non players, have made major contributions to the clubs ongoing success.
+Joe Dunn, Rosemary Collins, Dennis Easley, Roger Fulk, Jonathan Fynn, Peter McMeekin, Cilla Robertson, Graham & Bethan Smith and Peter Wholley have made major contributions to the Club’s ongoing success.
+So too have former or current players Roger Bowcock, Clive Collins, Michael Curtis, Andrew Emms, Richard Robertson, Scott Rouse, Paul Watts, and Peter Baker.

 In modern times, however, there has been one individual who has been the driving force behind the club.
-John Helsam joined Reed in 1981.
-After a few years he became Club Chairman and has ensured the club has grown and improved in all directions, whilst still living within its means.
-He and the general commitees, which he has chaired have set excellent foundations for the next generation to inherit.
+John Heslam joined Reed in 1981.
+After a few years he became Club Chairman and has ensured the Club has grown and improved in all directions, whilst still living within its means.
+He and the General Committee have set excellent foundations for the next generation to inherit.
+In recent years, the make-up of the Committee had begun to involve younger, current players who wished to take-on responsibility in Club affairs and when “JQH” did not seek re-election to the Committee in 2016, that “next generation” did step-up to leadership when Stuart Smith was elected Chairman, albeit with a few long-serving Committee members at his side to advise him.

 - The next 50 years